andresebr/kumodd/README.md

 The default config file is config/config.dat.
 To select an alternate config file, use the `-c` option:

 `./kumodd.py -c config/alternate.dat`

-To use kumodd without local web browser, invoke it with the `--noauth_local_webserver` option:

-`./kumodd.py --noauth_local_webserver -l all`

-- Kumod will print a URL.
-- Paste the URL into a browser, and complete the web login to obtain a token.
-- Paste the token into kumodd.
-- Then, kumodd is configured to access the specified google drive account.

 At the time of writing (June 2019), the following default API limits are imposed by [Google Cloud Platform Quotas](https://console.cloud.google.com/apis/api/drive.googleapis.com/quotas).